DoTheEvo/XCPng-basics/README.md

   This is what you install on the metal.
 * **XO** - Xen Orchestra - a web interface for centralized management of xcpng hosts.<br>
-  Usually deployed as a container or a virtual machine.
+  Deployed as a container or a virtual machine.
 * **XOA** - Xen Orchestra Appliance - a paid version of XO with full support and some extra features like [XOSTOR](https://vates.tech/xostor/) through webGUI.